eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

                         through without it being set but for optimal performance this variable must be set.

-  :param dc:            Information from homologous templates with known
-                        structure, QMEAN will run through without it being set but for optimal performance this variable must be set.
+  :param dc:            Thats what let QMEAN evolve to QMEANDisCo.

   :param dssp_path:     Path to your dssp executable, expects an executable to
                         be in your PATH if set to None